artificialwit/knowledge-base/SqlServer/interview.md

 How Would You Do This Without Affecting The Children Tables?
 Name any three funciton in sql and usages?

+### CLR functions
+can be used to access external resources such as files, network resources, Web Services, other databases (including remote instances of SQL Server).
+This can be achieved by using various classes in the .NET Framework, such as System.IO, System.WebServices, System.Sql, and so on.
+The assembly that contains such functions should at least be configured with the EXTERNAL_ACCESS permission set for this purpose.
+For more information, see CREATE ASSEMBLY (Transact-SQL).

 ### Machine test for CTE

 ```sql